In the mood for elections

 Year 2005 was not an exceptional year- the pro-administrative students or notoriously known as the “Aspirasi” were set to make a clean sweep at the campus elections again.
 But 2 decades of clamping down opposing student movements has fanned enough flames to call for reformation in student politics.

-University College Act-a design to diffuse students from becoming a prominent political force; reformation is expected to be difficult, laborious; even bloodied.
+However, with a hostile campus climate and the University and University College Act-a design to diffuse students from becoming a prominent political force; reformation is expected to be difficult, laborious; even bloodied.
 Will university students ever succeed in instigating any change?

 “In the mood of elections” is a humble invitation to the Malaysian society to think, reflect and dialogue on the democratic processes of the country.